rosette-api/helm/charts/rosette-server/README.md

 ### Run helm install
 Depending on the number of endpoints and roots enabled the install process can be lengthy so make sure to set a reasonable [timeout](https://helm.sh/docs/intro/using_helm/#helpful-options-for-installupgraderollback) considering your system resources

-### Note
+# Troubleshooting
+**The populate-roots pod completes successfully but no roots have been extracted**

+Check the logs of the containers.
+If they print something along the lines of: `/roots-vol/.root-rbl-7.47.2.c73.0.unpacked exists.
+Root already unpacked.`, it means that hidden marker files are already present from a previous installation.
+To fix this, delete the marker files and run the job again.

+If the pod gets deleted before the logs could be read, you can turn off the pod deletion by changing the rootExtraction.\<operation\>.annotations."helm.sh/hook-delete-policy" to before-hook-creation.
+When doing this do make sure that the other helm hook annotations ("helm.sh/hook" and "helm.sh/hook-weight") are set correctly as well.

-If the populate-roots pod is stuck or constantly errors out, make sure to set the userId in the pod or containers to one that can write to the disk
+**The populate-roots pod is stuck or constantly errors out**

-- run `kubectl logs pod <populate-roots-pod> <container>`.
-If it prints Permission Denied messages the user in the container doesn't have privileges to write to the disk
+Check the logs of the pod.
+If it prints Permission Denied messages the user in the container doesn't have privileges to write to the disk.
+The default user id in the containers is `2001` so make sure that the user with this id has write permissions to the persistent volume.
-- enable the [init container](#persistent-volume-permissions-parameters) to overwrite volume permissions for Rosette Roots extraction
+You can use an [init container](#persistent-volume-permissions-parameters) to overwrite the permissions of the volume.

+**The Rosette Server container only logs a few lines**

+If the Rosette Server container's log only shows until the following text: `wrapper  | --> Wrapper Started as Console`, it is possible your console cannot handle the VT100 escape code the Tanuki Wrapper uses to set the console title.
+To fix this, remove `wrapper.console.title` key from `wrapper.conf` in the `conf` section of the values.yaml file.